Know-how / ISO 27001

 Password Depot Enterprise Server & ISO 27001

-Technically enforced access control, strong authentication and audit-ready logging for your ISMS.
+Technically enforced access control, strong authentication, and audit security for your ISMS.

-The ISO/IEC 27001:2022 certification requires effective measures for access control, management of authentication information and the traceability of events.
-This is exactly where the Password Depot Enterprise Server comes in: It centralizes permissions, enforces password policies, logs security-relevant activities and integrates with existing identity and monitoring solutions.
+The ISO/IEC 27001:2022 certification requires effective measures for access control, the management of authentication information and the traceability of events.
+This is exactly where the Password Depot Enterprise Server comes in: It centralizes permissions, enforces password policies, logs security-relevant activities, and integrates with existing identity and monitoring solutions.

 Relevant ISO 27001:2022 controls and implementation with Password Depot